dicko-lab/dicko-lab.github.io/_pages/welcome.md

 ---
 # Welcome to the Soft and Complex Biomaterials Lab

-We study the structure, assembly, and mechanics of soft biomaterials.
+We study the structure, assembly, and mechanics of soft natural materials.

 ## Why We Do What We Do
 We ask a simple but powerful question:
-Can we use Nature to inspire and transform modern technology?
+*Can we use Nature to inspire and transform modern technology?*
 Silk, with its remarkable strength, adaptability, and sustainability, is a compelling example of how biology can guide the design of advanced materials.

 ## How We Do It